Table of contents

-As part of the migration to ISO 20022 for cross-border payments and reporting (CBPR+), Swift provides the In-flow translation service to allow for the receipt of both FIN MT and ISO 20022 MX, also referred to as multi-format.
+As part of the migration to ISO 20022 for cross-border payments and reporting (CBPR+), Swift provides the in-flow translation service to allow for the receipt of both the MT and ISO 20022 formats – a multi-format message.

 This approach aims to facilitate the integration in the receiver's application environment in cases where not all applications can (yet) support the ISO 20022 MX format.

 The difference with Transaction Manager and Swift Translator